MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 ### *(Supervisor: [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/), HKUST, Sep.
 2020 - Dec.
 2020)*

 * To be updated soon
+* *Remark: The paper is published in Arxiv preprint and is under review at The Web Conference, 2021 (WWW2021)*

 ## 3. **An application of smart meter data: Identification of inefficient air-conditioners by XGBoost model and Shapely Additive Explanations**
 ### *(Supervisor: [Prof. Zhongming Lu](https://facultyprofiles.ust.hk/profiles.php?profile=zhongming-lu-zhongminglu), HKUST, Jun.
 2020 - Now)*